ctrueden/equilibrium/_pages/dossiers/rimona-kwalish.md

 ---
 title: Rimona Kwalish
+statbox:
+  race: gnome
+  gender: female
+  case: "11"
 ---

-One of the Cognitutus Board of Regents.
+One of the [Cognitutus](../locales/cognitutus) Board of Regents.

 She invented a badass submarine named Streamcutter, which she lent to the SPI for their quest to hunt down the aboleth threat.